Latte501/workorder-image-renamer/README.md

 [繁體中文版 README](README.zh-TW.md)

-A small, real-world automation tool that uses Claude's vision API to read handwritten 7-Eleven repair workorders, extract the key fields, and rename each photo according to a strict filing convention.
+A small, real-world automation tool that uses Claude's vision API to read handwritten convienece-store repair workorders, extract the key fields, and rename each photo according to a strict filing convention.

 What used to be a daily 30-minute chore — open photo, squint at handwriting,